 Whatever the reason, I’m going to make it easy for you.
 Instead of going to the drugstore and trying to decipher the labels of beauty products to decide if they’re good for you, why don’t you just shop at beauty stores that do the curating and research for you?
-Here are eight places to go shopping with confidence.
+Here are the best places to go shopping with confidence.

 Founded by a former Sephora executive, Credo Beauty exhaustively tests products to make sure they are both effective, and gorgeously packaged.
 (Read my review of Credo.)
 You can chat with a beauty expert, or ask them which product they would recommend as a replacement for your toxic (former) favorite in their Clean Beauty Swaps section.
 Watch video interviews with the brand founders, too.
 You really can’t go wrong, but I recommend you check out the brands Acure, Captain Blankenship, Forager Botanicals fragrances, Hana Skincare, Kari Gran skincare, Kypris skincare, Osmia Organics, Red Flower, and Stop the Water While Using Me.

 Inspired by traditional beauty rituals and healing practices of Asia and The Far East, JUNIPER and YU is an online destination devoted to all things beauty, health, and well-being.
 They curate non-toxic, sustainable, and ethically made products that nourish the mind, body, and soul.
 From wild-harvested skin elixirs to ancient tonic botanicals, your senses will take you on an invigorating journey across the world to experience beauty at its finest.
 You can shop by skin type, skincare category, internal beauty category (ie: brain food), or brand.